tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

-When synchronizing a file that has changed remotely, the Magic Folder client needs to distinguish between overwrites, in which the remote side was aware of your most recent version and overwrote it with a new version, and conflicts, in which the remote side was unaware of your most recent version when it published its new version.
+When synchronizing a file that has changed remotely, the Magic Folder client needs to distinguish between overwrites, in which the remote side was aware of your most recent version (if any) and overwrote it with a new version, and conflicts, in which the remote side was unaware of your most recent version when it published its new version.
 Those two cases have to be handled differently — the latter needs to be raised to the user as an issue the user will have to resolve and the former must not bother the user.